abinit/abinit/doc/tutorial/eph4mob.md

 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties, in particular phonons, Born effective charges and dielectric tensor.
+It goes without saying that you should have read the [introduction page for the EPH code](eph_intro) before running these examples.

 This lesson should take about 1 hour.